 - In the rowing machine, I keep my chest leaning against the support.

-- I pull my elbows back.
+- I pull my elbows back with my upper arms perpendicular to my body.

 - This exercise adds density to the back in the side views.